1947–48 Rangers F.C. season

 The 1947–48 season was the 68th season of competitive football by Rangers.

 Overview

 Rangers played a total of 45 competitive matches during the 1947–48 season.
 This was the second official season played since the end of the Second World War.
-The club played in the Scottish League Division A and finished Runners up to Hibernian, with 46 points.
+The club played in the Scottish League Division A and finished Runner-up to Hibernian, with 46 points.

-The club were knocked out the League Cup by Falkirk 1–0 at the Semi-Final stage.
+The club were knocked out of the League Cup by Falkirk 1–0 at the Semi-Final stage.

 The Scottish Cup campaign ended in success as the club beat Morton 1–0 in a replay in front of a crowd of 129,176 (a record for a midweek match).
 Williamson scored the winner in extra time.

 Benfica were beaten 3–0 in a prestigious friendly match in Portugal.